 - A FICO score of 680, or 700 if you have less than 20% home equity

 - A loan-to-value (LTV) ratio of 80%, or at least 20% equity in your home

 - A maximum debt-to-income (DTI) ratio of 36%

 - No more than four mortgaged properties

 - No bankruptcies in the last seven years

 - Proof of six to 12 months’ worth of cash reserves, such as bank accounts, investments and other liquid assets

 - Sufficient income to make your monthly payments

-- An explanation for any large sums recently deposited into their bank accounts
+- An explanation for any large sums recently deposited into bank accounts

 If you want to refinance a jumbo loan, be prepared for a mountain of paperwork.
-It can be worth it, though: refinancing to a lower rate or shorter term can save you thousands of dollars in interest annually, and allow you to tap into the equity of your home.
+It can be worth it, though; refinancing to a lower rate or shorter term can save you thousands in interest annually and allow you to tap into your home’s equity.